 Compare your actual spending with your budgeted amounts.
 Depending on where the numbers land, you’re going to either need to rework the budget or rethink your spending.

 Of course, we all wish we had never gone into debt in the first place.
 But there’s no use in rehashing past mistakes: Now is the time to take action and correct them.

 Cut up the credit cards, and then go read about how to tackle big debts fast.

 6. Perfect the fine art of haggling

-In your 30s, you’ll likely be making some major purchases.
+In your 30s, you’ll likely make some major purchases.
 You may also have more discretionary income to buy the things you want.

-You can stretch your dollars further if you learn how to bargain like a pro.
-There’s no reason to pay full price when a few simple techniques can help you save money on purchases big and small.
+Stretch your dollars by learning to bargain like a pro.
+There’s no reason to pay full price when a little negotiating can help you save money on purchases big and small.

 7. Consider starting a college fund